Shaanworkspace/Banking_System/README.md

 Usage: "ORDER BY column_name DESC"

-Function: Sorts data from highest to lowest value (for numeric data) or from Z to A (for text data).
+Function: Sorts data from the highest to lowest value (for numeric data) or from Z to A (for text data).
 Example:
 Code

 SELECT * FROM customers
 ORDER BY purchase_amount DESC;

-This query will retrieve all customer data from the "customers" table, sorted by their "purchase_amount" in descending order, meaning the customers with the highest purchase amounts will appear first
+This query will retrieve all customer data from the "customers" table, sorted by their "purchase_amount" in descending order, meaning the customers with the highest purchase amounts will appear first.

-- if no return statement we can throw exception
+- if there is no return statement we can throw an exception

         throw new RuntimeException("Account not found");